Huge Crowds Expected For Silicon Valley’s World-Class Art, Music & Food Festival Returning at Full Scale With a Host of New (and Tradional) Features

 Groova-licious Musical Mix ...
 Catch Stellar Live Music and Entertainment Everywhere

 Get your groove on!
-Get ready – the greatest two days of live music Mountain View has ever experienced is coming with thirteen sensational bands performing the Recology Concert Stage in Civic Center Plaza and multiple locations throughout downtown.
-The dynamite, non-stop music lineup includes the big Saturday Into The Groove Dance Party (4:45-7 p.m.) featuring powerhouse party band The Houserockers plus a stellar bill with with The Megatones, Livewire, Groove Ride, Santana Tribute band Sacred Fire, The Country Cougars, Knee Deep, Emerson & The Growiser Band, Bob Culbertson, Stephen Dreyfuss, Thuy Linh's Jazz is You!, and Ancient Winds plus whirling dervish circus meets street performer extraordinaire Bob at Large.
+Get ready – the greatest two days of live music and street entertainment Mountain View has ever experienced is coming with thirteen sensational bands and acts performing on the GPR Ventures Concert Stage in Civic Center Plaza and multiple locations throughout downtown.
+The dynamite, non-stop music lineup includes the big Saturday Evening Dance Party (4:45-7 p.m.) featuring powerhouse party band The Houserockers plus a stellar bill with with The Megatones, Livewire, Groove Ride, Santana Tribute band Sacred Fire, The Country Cougars, Knee Deep, Emerson & The Growiser Band, Bob Culbertson, Stephen Dreyfuss, Thuy Linh's Jazz is You!, and Ancient Winds plus whirling dervish circus meets street performer extraordinaire Bob at Large.

 California Artists brings its world-class stable of professional artists and fine craftmakers to showcase their extraordinary work in our Art With A Soul Show.
-Shoppers will find thousands of handcrafted items by America’s best artists and craftmakers while browsing among 500 well-stocked booths featuring original work in glass, ceramics, metals, fiber, leather, wood, jewelry, and fine art.
+Shoppers will find thousands of handcrafted items by America’s best artists and craftmakers while browsing among 300 well-stocked booths featuring original work in glass, ceramics, metals, fiber, leather, wood, jewelry, and fine art.
 Beautiful vases, clocks, dishes, wall and table decorations, paperweights, stained and beveled glass, etchings, sculptures, photography, oil and watercolor paintings, beadwork, gold and silver jewelry, vests, handbags, hats, wallets, footwear, and waterfalls will be among the thousands of one-of-a-kind items available.

 Delectably Delicious Drink